List of active duty United States four-star officers: Tour length

 All appointees serve at the pleasure of the president.
 Extensions of the standard tour length can be approved, within statutory limits, by their respective service secretaries, the secretary of defense, the president, and/or Congress but these are rare, as they block other officers from being promoted.
 Some statutory limits of tour length under the U.S. Code can be waived in times of national emergency or war.
 Four-star ranks may also be given by act of Congress but this is extremely rare.

 Retirement

 Other than voluntary retirement, statute sets a number of mandates for retirement.
-Regular four-star officers must retire after 40 years of active commissioned service unless reappointed to grade to serve longer.
-Reserve four-star officers must retire after five years in grade or 40 years of commissioned service, whichever is later, unless reappointed to grade to serve longer.
+Regular four-star officers must retire after 40 years of active commissioned service unless reappointed to rank to serve longer.
+Reserve four-star officers must retire after five years in rank or 40 years of commissioned service, whichever is later, unless reappointed to rank to serve longer.
 Otherwise all general and flag officers must retire the month after their 64th birthday.
 However, the secretary of defense can defer a four-star officer's retirement until the officer's 66th birthday and the president can defer it until the officer's 68th birthday.
 Officers that served several years in the enlisted ranks prior to receiving their commission typically don't make it to the 40 years of commissioned service mark, because they are still subject to the age restrictions for retirement.